fitlemon/fitlemon/README.md

 ---
 - 👨‍🏫 Currently pursuing a Master's in Data Science at MIPT
 - 📚 I have expertise in key Python libraries and machine learning algorithms.
-- 👨‍💻 Working on the projects with CV, LLM and Classic ML.
+- 👨‍💻 Working on the projects with CV, LLM (NLP) at AvacadaSoft and MohirAI

 My technical skills:
 <br>